blhmr/BareDB/README.md

 ## Features

-- Add structs to a binary file
+- Add structs to a .db file
-- Read structs from a binary file
+- Read structs from a .db file
-- Update structs in a binary file
+- Update structs in a .db file
-- Delete structs at a specific index from a binary file
+- Delete structs at a specific index from a .db file
+- More in the future
+(You can use .bin files)

 ## Getting Started